-Everyone dies one day, but the following footballers we are going to let you know about are among those who experienced a tragic death; death from suicide or death from murder.
+Everyone dies one day, but the footballers we're about to tell you about were among those who died tragically, either by suicide or by murder.

-In fact, not all of them.
-Some of'em haved died on the pitch due to heart failure, fatal blows or other effects.
-Covering all dead footballers in a single post may be out of your patience, however, as mentioned above, this post is dedicated to the loving memeory of some of the most famous of them.
+in a single post may be beyond your patience, but as previously stated, this piece is dedicated to the fond memories of some of the most famous of them.

 That's a fact, too.
 They are not among us anymore, but their memory will always remain with us and with football fans, especiall older ones.